-The 1957 California Legislature recognized the need to establish construction standards in order to assure the health and safety of California purchasers and occupants of mobilehomes, commercial coaches and recreational vehicles,(originally referred to as trailer coaches).
+The 1957 California Legislature recognized the need to establish construction standards in order to assure the health and safety of California purchasers and occupants of mobilehomes, commercial modulars and recreational vehicles (originally referred to as trailer coaches).
 The Legislature passed laws requiring HCD to establish regulations and standards and that an insignia of approval be issued to all such mobile units to indicate compliance.
 Inspections and insignia issuance began when the first regulations became effective on September 1, 1958.

 The insignia distinguishes units constructed to the California standards from those contracted in states or countries without equivalent standards or no standards at all.
-California law prohibits the sale or offering for sale, rent, or lease of mobilehomes, commercial coaches, special purpose commercial coaches manufactured on or after September 1, 1958, that do not bear a California Insignia of Approval, or manufactured homes manufactured on or after June 15, 1976, that do not bear a Federal HUD Label.
-It is a misdemeanor to sell, rent, or lease such units without the required insignia or HUD label.
+California law prohibits the sale or offering for sale, rent, or lease of mobilehomes, commercial modulars, special purpose commercial modulars manufactured on or after September 1, 1958, that do not bear a California Insignia of Approval, or manufactured homes manufactured on or after June 15, 1976, that do not bear a Federal HUD Label.
+It is a misdemeanor to sell, rent, or lease such units without the required insignia or label.

-In the case of a manufactured home manufactured on or after June 15, 1976, the HUD label will be a 2-inch by 4-inch red metal plate affixed to the outside surface of the rear at the floor level.
-It will bear the name of the U.S. Department of Housing and Urban Development (HUD).
-The number stamped into the label is the HUD label number required on HCD's registration records and documents to verify compliance with the insignia or label requirements.
+All manufactured homes manufactured on or after, June 15, 1976, are constructed to Federal standards.
+In the case of a manufactured home, the HUD label will bear the name of HUD on a 2-inch by 4-inch red metal plate affixed to the outside surface of the rear at the floor level.
+The HUD label number is stamped into the label and is required on HCD's registration records and documents to verify compliance with the insignia or label requirements.
 A serial number is not required on a HUD label.

 California Insignia of Approval